-Upon arrival at the Repair Cafe, I was immediately welcomed by Mahdis’ contagious smile and positive energy.
-Mahdis, who works for the City of Port-Coquitlam, decided to put this event together and offer the community an opportunity to gather together and repair.
+We had the pleasure to collaborate with the City of Port-Coquitlam who launched their first-ever Repair Cafe on June 1, 2019.
+Upon arrival at the Repair Cafe, Mahdis immediately welcomed us with her contagious smile and positive energy.
+Mahdis Araujo, Engineering and Public Works Program Ambassador, decided to put this event together and offer the community an opportunity to gather together and repair.

-What is a Repair Cafe and how does it really work?
+What is a Repair Cafe and how does it work?

 Before digging further into the event, you might wonder how a Repair Cafe works; is it open to the public, free to attend?
 The first Repair Cafe was initiated by Martine Postma in Amsterdam in 2009.
 Since this first Repair Cafe, the movement has grown worldwide.
 There are currently 1,841 Repair Cafes held throughout the world, from Africa to Asia, South America, North America, and Australia.

 Repair Cafes are free to attend!
-The objective of these events is to offer an opportunity for all to come and learn how to repair different items together.
+The objective is to offer an opportunity for all to come and learn how to repair their favourite items together.
 Repair Cafes are all about gathering the community in one setting, providing a collaborative and enjoyable experience.
-Some community members attend as “expert volunteers” as they have years of experience repairing certain items (such as bicycles, textiles and electrical appliances).
-Others come to share their power drills, sewing machines and other tools, while some come to simply enjoy a cup of tea, observe and learn.
+Some community members attend as “expert volunteers” as they have years of experience repairing certain items.
+Others come to share their power drills, sewing machines, and other tools, while some come to simply enjoy a cup of tea, observe and learn.

 Interested in creating a Repair Cafe in your home town?
 Find out more about the house rules here.